Adi-11797/Frame-Level-Speech-Recognition/README.md

 In this project, we take our knowledge of feedforward neural networks and apply it to a more useful task than recognizing handwritten digits; speech recognition.

-Task : to generate predictions for the phonemes of the test set.
+<u>Task</u> : to generate predictions for the phonemes of the test set.

 Evaluation Metric : based on the accuracy of the prediction of the phoneme state labels for each frame in the test set.